Friday, November 21, 2025

 California’s fighting-fire-with-fire gerrymandering initiative, albeit designed specifically to go into force only if Texas and other states go forward with their corrupt and self-serving practices, is also ethically suspect.
 The phrasing may be a bit cliché, but Curmie really does believe that citizens should choose their legislators, not the other way around.

 But what really got Curmie musing on election results was the list of constitutional amendments on the ballot here in his adopted state of Texas.
 There were 17 of them (!), all of which passed, most of them comfortably.
 Curmie voted against about half of them.
-You can probably guess which ones: the those that were obviously designed as handouts to wealthy folks, those that sure did seem like not so thinly veiled racism or transphobia, those that were variations on the theme of outlawing Sharia Law (forbidding things that had literally no chance of happening, anyway).
+You can probably guess which ones: those that were obviously designed as handouts to wealthy folks, those that sure did seem like not so thinly veiled racism or transphobia, those that were variations on the theme of outlawing Sharia Law (forbidding things that had literally no chance of happening, anyway).

 Sure, Curmie’s property taxes are likely to go down (or at least not go up as much), and the funding for dementia research might well help Curmie directly.
 Both his father and paternal grandfather had Parkinson’s.
 (Curmie is OK and several years older than his dad was when he first started showing symptoms.
 This could all change, of course.)
 That’s good news from a selfish perspective.
 But few if any of even the good proposals require a constitutional amendment; legislation ought to handle it.